Definition of a complaint

 We understand that we may not always get everything right and, by telling us about the problem you have encountered, we will be able to improve our services and patient experience.

 Most complaints can be resolved at a local level.
 Please speak to a member of staff if you have a complaint; our staff are trained to handle complaints.
-Alternatively, ask to speak to the complaint’s manager, Mrs Sarah Evans, Practice Manager.
+Alternatively, ask to speak to the complaint’s manager, Mr Jonathan Coe, Practice Manager.

 Ways to complain